-- 5. What is a VCSE?
+- 2.5.
 VCSEs are a collective term for the Voluntary, Community and Social Enterprise (VCSE) sector.
-The social value they create play a crucial role in our journey of transforming how we deliver smarter, more thoughtful and effective public services that meet the needs of local people.
 Over 75 percent of VCSEs deliver public services where they are based, with strong links to that locality.
-Their place-based solutions can create a greater impact for those most in need, who are hard for the traditional public sector to reach. - 6.
+Their place-based solutions can create a greater impact for those most in need, who are hard for the traditional public sector to reach. - 2.6.
 VCSEs contribute to economic growth, making the economy more innovative, resilient and productive.
 They can open up opportunities for people to engage with their community, foster belonging and enrich lives.
-Therefore the VCSE sector's unique role in public services is vital. - 7.
-What is an SME?
+Therefore the VCSE sector's unique role in public services is vital. - 2.7.
+Small and medium-sized enterprises (businesses) are known as SMEs.
 In relation to its procurement activities, the UK Government currently defines SMEs in accordance with the table below: